 Université Côte d’Azur, CNRS, Inria.

-I am a member of I3S laboratory, and a member of Inria's Wimmics team.
+Member of I3S laboratory, and Inria's Wimmics team.

 Here are some projects I am or was involved in: